So, how do you feel about China, specifically Beijing?

 One thing for sure is that there are so many wonderful and fun things to do in Beijing that you will need at least a week to enjoy them all, and eventually, you probably will not be able to uncover all these hot attractions.
 We can create an endless checklist of why Beijing is worth visiting, but we can successfully narrow it down to these points.

-• Tons of spots are waiting for you to explore: It’s a massive city with lots of tourists and the most-visited attractions in the world, which will leave you a sense of surprise and overwhelmed.
-Beijing is home to the world-beating quality of everything; places, services, hotels, malls, museums, and more.
-Let’s say that in many cities, you’d be scraping the barrel trying to find genuinely worthwhile things to do, but that will never be the case in Beijing.
+- Tons of spots are waiting for you to explore: It’s a massive city with lots of tourists and the most-visited attractions in the world, which will leave you a sense of surprise and overwhelmed.
+Beijing is home to the world-beating quality of everything: places, services, hotels, malls, museums, and more.
+In many cities, you’d be scraping the barrel trying to find genuinely worthwhile things to do, but that will never be the case in Beijing.

-• A rich array of heritage: With its instantly recognizable monuments, The Great Wall, Beijing has a long history dating back to 800 years as the capital of China and 1045 BC, when it was founded to be the first empire in this region.
+- A rich array of heritage: With its instantly recognizable monuments, such as the Great Wall, Beijing has a long history dating back to 800 years as the capital of China and 1045 BC, when it was founded to be the first empire in this region.

-• Many chic boutiques for shopaholics: Plenty of picturesque shopping malls offer all you could imagine or not imagine.
+- Many chic boutiques for shopaholics: Plenty of picturesque shopping malls offer all you could imagine or not imagine.
 No wonder!
-You are in one of the biggest and most powerful industrial cities in the world.
+You are in one of the world’s biggest and most powerful industrial cities.
 Malls here are designed to wow everyone with their magnificent structure embodied with cutting-edge technical features.

-• Vibrant outdoor markets: Besides iconic malls, you can discover the artistic treasures of Beijing in the outdoor markets.
-It’s said that you can spend a decade to complete your shopping tour here and it will not be enough.
+- Vibrant outdoor markets: In addition to iconic malls, the outdoor markets offer the opportunity to discover Beijing’s artistic treasures.
+You can spend a decade completing your shopping trip here, but it will not be enough.
 You can find antiques, jewellery, bags, watches, teapots, leather handicrafts, Chinese cultural items, and many more.

-• Combining ancient, modern, and future: In Beijing, you can feel that all aspects of human civilization have been brought together to formulate this impressive city.
-So, there will never be a shortage of ideas if you are searching for different experiences.
+- Combining ancient, modern, and future: In Beijing, you can feel that all aspects of human civilization have been brought together to formulate this impressive city.
+So, there will never be a shortage of ideas if you search for different experiences.

 Simple Things You Need to Know Before Traveling to Beijing, China (Important Tips)

 Regardless of where you are from, a trip to Beijing will be unlike any other holiday you have ever had.
-You will need to know some things before heading to China to withstand while discovering this cultural shack and enjoy your time here.
+Before heading to China, you must know some things to withstand the challenge of discovering this cultural shack and enjoying your time here.

-Here we have set this list of things to know before travelling to Beijing that you should not discount to make the most of your trip here and save it as a memorable holiday.
+We have set this list of things to know before travelling to Beijing: you should not discount to make the most of your trip here and save it as a memorable holiday.

 Let’s dive in.

-Beijing has a wide range of accommodation alternatives to suit all tastes and budgets.
-Still, we reckon that renting a home or room in one of Beijing’s hutongs will provide you with an insider view to learn more about this very distinct culture.
-However the city has plenty of places and things to do, and you will still have the time of your life in Beijing.
+Beijing has many accommodation alternatives to suit all tastes and budgets.
+Still, renting a home or room in one of Beijing’s hutongs will give you an insider view to learn more about this distinct culture.
+However, the city has plenty of places and things to do, and you will still have the time of your life in Beijing.
 These winding lanes will be your way to find a few recherché places, local cafés, tea houses, and shops.
-You will see millions of activities you can do at night; people-watching, strolling along the street, bringing your favourite drink from a nearby bar, attending a small party at a neighbour’s home, and so on.
+You will see millions of activities you can do at night: people-watching, strolling along the street, bringing your favourite drink from a nearby bar, attending a small party at a neighbour’s home, and so on.

 We can’t compose a list like this without mentioning that it’s a good idea to know some sample words in Chinese like Xie Xie Ni(nin) (thank you), Zǎoshang hǎo (good morning), or even Nǐ hǎo (hi).